wong-justin/whiteboard/README.md

 - [ ] cursor display on canvas instead of div element forcing update
 - [ ] investigate clipping mask on canvas redraw?
 - [ ] store less points in paths or interpolate or curve, eg remove super close points in a path
+- [ ] only track last n commands for undo, ie delete oldest unused paths from memory

 down the road...
 - [ ] networking to communicate between two people??i guess just hosted on a little server using sockets or something